influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/usage/limits.md

 _**Data type:** String_

 ### token
-InfluxDB Cloud authentication token _(Required if executed outside of your InfluxDB Cloud organization or region)_.
+InfluxDB Cloud API token _(Required if executed outside of your InfluxDB Cloud organization or region)_.
 Default is `""`.

 _**Data type:** String_